rhysd/YourFukurou/README.md

 When you specify boolean value, all notifications are enabled/disabled.
 (Disabled if `false`).

 When you want to enable/disable each kind of notification, you can specify an object value.
-It can contain `reply`, `retweet` and `quoted` properties.
+It can contain `reply`, `retweet`, `like` and `quoted` properties.
 Corresponding values of the properties must be boolean type.

 The default value is `true`.